IBM/lmctl/Readme.md

 lmctl --version
 ```

+# Latest release

+:newspaper: See what's new in the latest release: [User Guide](docs/what-is-new.md)

 # User Guide

-:notebook: To get started, read the [User Guide](./docs/index.md)
+:notebook: To get started, read the [User Guide](docs/index.md)

 # Development Docs

-:clipboard: For documentation related to developing LMCTL please see the [development docs](./developer_docs/index.md)
+:clipboard: For documentation related to developing LMCTL please see the [development docs](developer_docs/index.md)